lambda-fairy/lambda-fairy.github.io/blog/2016-10-14-maud-is-fast.md

----
-title: The fastest template engine in the West
+# The fastest template engine in the West
-tags: code, rust
----

 Lately I've been working on [Maud], an HTML template library for Rust.
 One of the features that make it special is that it works at *compile time*.
 That is, your templates are compiled to plain Rust code, and type-checked and optimized with the rest of your app.